geursan/beagle_code/README.md

 You can modify the code and use the compiler Fortran options as your convenience.

-For doubts or questions, feel free to contact Gerardo Urrutia: geursan[at]gmail.com / gurrutia[at]cft.edu.pl
+For doubts or questions, feel free to contact Gerardo Urrutia: geursan[at]gmail.com / gurrutia[at]ucsc.edu

 Recommendations: